 This primitive shall provide the following parameter: PMD_CBW.indication(CH_BANDWIDTH)

-CH_BANDWIDTH represents the channel width (CBW20, CBW40, CBW80, CBW160 or CBW80+80 for 20 MHz, 40 MHz, 80 MHz, 160 MHz or 80+80 MHz respectively) in which the data are transmitted.
+CH_BANDWIDTH represents an estimate of the channel width (CBW20, CBW40, CBW80, CBW160 or CBW80+80 for 20 MHz, 40 MHz, 80 MHz, 160 MHz or 80+80 MHz respectively) in which the data are transmitted.

 When generated

-This primitive shall be generated by the PMD when the VHT PHY is in the receive state.
-This primitive shall be available continuously to the PLCP that, in turn, shall provide the information to the MAC entity via the CH_BANDWIDTH parameter and (for NON_HT PPDUs(#4734)) the NON_HT_MODULATION parameter.
+This primitive is generated by the PMD when the VHT PHY is receiving a PPDU and once an estimate of channel bandwidth is available. .

 Effect of receipt